 Running Programs or System Commands with $ZF(-100)

-specifies that the program should run asynchronously and write the command line to a log file.
+keywords — a string containing keywords that specify various options.
+For example, the string"/ASYNCspecifies that the program should run asynchronously and write the command line to a log file./LOGCMD"

 The following keywords can be used to control program execution:

 /ASYNC— Indicates that the program should run asynchronously, allowing the $ZF(-100) call to return without waiting for the program to complete.

 /SHELL— Indicates that the program should run in an operating system shell.

 As mentioned in the last section, you can specify an empty string for the keyword parameter if you don’t want to use either of these options.
 This example deliberately tries to list nonexistent files so that an error code

 USER>set status = $ZF(-100,"", "ls","*.scala") ls: cannot access *.scala: No such file or directory USER>write st 1

 If we run the same command asynchronously, the output is not displayed and st is undefined because no error code has been returned: